btwiuse/gm/README.md

     invoked before IERC1155Check methods.
 - able to transfer, mint or burn several tokens at once;
   - see [IERC1155Ext](./lib.rs) trait and [implementation](./contract.rs)
+  - implementation caveat: `mint` the same token id twice is forbidden, which means the total supply of any minted token will not increase after they are minted
 - emit events when transactions succeed
   - see [IERC1155GearExt](./lib.rs) trait and [implementation](./contract.rs)
   - events are always emitted after the transaction is made